 The PRC government regulates the Internet industry extensively, including foreign ownership of, and the licensing requirements pertaining to, companies in the Internet industry.
-A number of regulatory agencies, including the State Administration of Radio, Film, and Television, or SARFT, the Ministry of Culture, or the MOC, the Ministry of Industry and Information Technology, or MIIT, the General Administration of Press and Publication, or GAPP, the State Council Information Office, or the SCIO, and other governmental authorities, jointly regulate all major aspects of the Internet industry.
+A number of regulatory agencies, including the Ministry of Culture, or the MOC, the Ministry of Industry and Information Technology, or MIIT, the General Administration of Press and Publication, Radio, Film and Television, or GAPPRFT, the State Council Information Office, or the SCIO, and other governmental authorities, jointly regulate all major aspects of the Internet industry.
 Operators are required to obtain various government approvals and licenses prior to providing the relevant Internet information services.

-Pursuant to the Administrative Provisions on Internet Audio-visual Program Service, or the Audio-visual Program Provisions, which was issued by SARFT and MIIT on December 20, 2007 and came into effect on January 31, 2008, online transmission of audio and video programs requires an Internet audio-visual program transmission license and online audio-visual service providers must be either wholly state-owned or state-controlled.
+Pursuant to the Administrative Provisions on Internet Audio-visual Program Service, or the Audio-visual Program Provisions, which was issued by the State Administration of Radio, Film and Television (the predecessor of GAPPRFT), or SARFT and MIIT on December 20, 2007 and came into effect on January 31, 2008, online transmission of audio and video programs requires an Internet audio-visual program transmission license and online audio-visual service providers must be either wholly state-owned or state-controlled.
 In a press conference jointly held by SARFT and MIIT to answer questions with respect to the Audio-visual Program Provisions in February 2008, SARFT and MIIT clarified that online audio-visual service providers that already had been operating lawfully prior to the issuance of the Audio-visual Program Provisions may re-register and continue to operate without becoming state-owned or controlled, provided that such providers have not engaged in any unlawful activities.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulatory Matters-Regulation of Online Transmission of Audio-Visual Programs."

 We started offering Internet audio-visual program services through Tianying Jiuzhou in China prior to the issuance of the Audio-visual Program Provisions.
-Tianying Jiuzhou submitted an application to SARFT to apply for the Internet audio-visual program transmission license when the relevant regulation came into effect.
-However, as of the date of this annual report, SARFT has not issued Tianying Jiuzhou an Internet audio-visual program transmission license.
+Tianying Jiuzhou submitted an application to GAPPRFT to apply for the Internet audio-visual program transmission license when the relevant regulation came into effect.
+However, as of the date of this annual report, GAPPRFT has not issued Tianying Jiuzhou an Internet audio-visual program transmission license.
 Although we have been communicating with the relevant government authorities, such government authorities have not informed us as to when they will make a decision on whether to issue such license to Tianying Jiuzhou.
 To date, we have not received any notice of warning or been subject to penalties or other disciplinary action from the relevant governmental authorities regarding our dissemination of audio-visual programs through our website or mobile channel without such license.
-We cannot assure you that Tianying Jiuzhou will be able to obtain the Internet audio-visual program transmission license.
-Due to Tianying Jiuzhou's lack of an Internet audio-visual program transmission license, the applicable local counterpart of SARFT may issue warnings, order us to rectify our violating activity and impose on us a fine of no more than RMB30,000.
-In case of severe contravention as determined by SARFT or its applicable local counterpart in its discretion, the applicable local counterpart of SARFT may ban the violating operations, seize our equipment in connection with such operations and impose a penalty of one to two times the amount of the total investment in such operations.
+We cannot assure you that Tianying Jiuzhou will be able to obtain the Internet audio-visual program transmission license, the applicable local counterpart of GAPPRFT may issue warnings, order us to rectify our violating activity and impose on us a fine of no more than RMB30,000.
+In case of severe contravention as determined by GAPPRFT or its applicable local counterpart in its discretion, the applicable local counterpart of GAPPRFT may ban the violating operations, seize our equipment in connection with such operations and impose a penalty of one to two times the amount of the total investment in such operations.
 The banning of our video VAS, non-paid video services and video advertising services would materially and adversely affect our business and results of operations.